 - provide a qualifying automatic enrolment pension scheme for the relevant workers

-- write to most of their workers explaining what automatic enrolment into a workplace pension means for them
+- write to their workers explaining what automatic enrolment into a workplace pension means for them

 - automatically enrol all ‘eligible jobholders’ into the scheme and pay employer contributions

 - complete the declaration of compliance and keep records.

 Whether this is an easy or difficult task depends on the type of business.
 A business which uses the services of casual workers, young or old workers, or workers receiving varied amounts of pay will need to spend some time in analysing its workforce.
 A business which only employs salaried staff will have an easier task.

 - a person who has a contract to provide work or services personally and is not undertaking the work as part of their own business.